dumptcp/rustwebserver/README.md

 sudo reboot
 ```

-When the server is back you can continue.
+Reconnect to your server after it comes back up, then continue:

 ```bash
 sudo apt install -y build-essential curl